Indonesia

 Forest Governance

+According to Law No. 41/1999, all Indonesian forest lands are controlled by the government and most forest lands are owned by the government.
 Due to its decentralized system, these areas are typically managed by public administrators and business entities with limited ownership rights.
 Indonesia’s regulatory mechanisms for community-based forest management authorize several community owned forests: Village Forests (Hutan Desas), Community Forests (Hutan Kemasyarakatan), Community Timber Plantations (Hutan Tanaman Rakyat), and Company-Community partnership arrangements (Kemitraan).
-In 2015 the national government announced its intentions that 12.7 million ha of forest would be distributed to local people (Purwanto 2015).
+In 2015 the national government announced its intentions to distribute 12.7 million ha of forest to local people.

 Transparency